Everything You Want To Know About Natural Shampoo Bars!

 It will go away!
 It may take some patience, but if you can persevere, your reward will be healthy, soft and silky hair.

 There isn't one common thread among people who have adjustment issues, but there are some common reasons your hair may feel different as you bring your hair back to its natural, healthy state and your hair literally has to learn how to live without the chemicals.
-Read more . . .
+Read "Tips Adjusting to Natural Shampoo Bars"

 Technological advances have led to many wonderful discoveries.
 Unfortunately, in the personal care industry, this usually means the creation of another new synthetic ingredient.

-For example, when consumers asked companies to stop using harsh sulfates in shampoo, the companies simply substitute one harsh synthetic ingredient for another.
-In many cases, the new ingredient was more harmful than the original.
+For example, when consumers asked companies to stop using harsh sulfates in shampoo, the companies simply substitute one synthetic ingredient for another.
+In some cases, the new ingredient was found to be just as harmful as the original.

-For skin and hair care I know that back-to-basics is better.
+For skin and hair care I believe that back-to-basics is better.

 Our natural ingredients harness the power and simplicity of nature to cleanse, soothe and protect your skin & hair while maintaining a respect for our planet.